m5stack/m5-docs/docs/en/module/plus.md

 ## Description

-This a enhanced module including battery(500mAh), gear potentiometer, IR transmitter, PORT B(GPIO Port), PORT C(UART Port) and MicroPhone Pad.
+<mark>PLUS</mark> is a enhanced module including battery(500mAh), gear potentiometer, IR transmitter, PORT B(GPIO Port), PORT C(UART Port) and MicroPhone Pad.
 You can stack it with a M5Core for function enhancement.
 The module comunicates with M5Core with I2C.
 It's I2C address is 0x62.

 ## Feature